RESET-J/SRUS-JR-Games/knowledge-and-reflection.md

 >Resources - https://www.codecademy.com/resources/docs/python/built-in-functions/hash

 >5.
-The SHA256 hash is an excellent at uniformity, is efficient, but less efficient, than all of the previous hash functions, has an excellent collission resistance, is very sensitive to small changes, due to its encryption and is secure.
+The SHA256 hash is an excellent at uniformity, is efficient, but less efficient, than all of the previous hash functions, has an excellent collission resistance, is very sensitive to small changes, due to its encryption is secure.

 >Resources - https://www.n-able.com/blog/sha-256-encryption